-An important object in the structure of associative algebras is the Jacobson radical: the set of elements that annihilate every simple left module.
+An important object in the structure of associative algebras is the $Jacobson\ radical$ : the set of elements that annihilate every simple left module.
 It is a nilpotent two-sided ideal.
 An algebra is semisimple if its Jacobson radical is zero, and for every algebra A with radical J, the quotient A/J is semisimple.
 You can compute a basis for the Jacobson radical using algradical.
-For instance, the radical of all is generated by the element ε .
+For instance, the radical of al1 is generated by the element $\epsilon$ .
 Indeed, in a commutative algebra the Jacobson radical is equal to the set of nilpotent elements.
-The radical of all has basis a: it is the subspace of strictly upper-triangular 2×2 matrices.
+The radical of al2 has basis a: it is the subspace of strictly upper-triangular $2\times 2$ matrices.
 You can also directly test whether an algebra is semisimple using algissemisimple.
 Let's compute the semisimplification of our second algebra by quotienting out its radical: